Aurora

 • be prepared to access leadership opportunities and champion for change.

-• ensure that delegates on Aurora are supported to attend all of the required events.
+• ensure you are supported to attend all of the required events.
 This may mean helping to reallocate workload to ensure availability for development days and self-directed learning

 • authorise/arrange payment of the fee either through local business area or individual Purchase Order

-• support staff member to select an appropriate mentor, if required
+• help you to select an appropriate mentor, if required

-• support the development of the delegate past the Aurora initiative
+• support your development beyond the Aurora initiative

 Testimonials